Video

 A pivotal February 2024 report by the American Lung Association (ALA), titled “Boosting Health for Children: Benefits of Zero-Emission Transportation and Electricity,” answers with a resounding yes.
 It outlines the transformative effects a nationwide shift to zero-emission transportation by 2040 and electric power generation by 2035 could have on children’s health.

 Alarmingly, the report states that 120 million Americans reside in areas failing ALA’s air quality standards due to excessive ozone or particulate pollution.
 This includes 27 million children under age 18 — over a third of all children in the U.S. — living in communities adversely affected by emissions from vehicles, power plants, and refineries.
-Children are particularly vulnerable to air pollution due to their developing bodies and the fact that they breathe more often and inhale more air in relation to body weight compared to adults.
+Because children have developing lungs and breathe more frequently than adults, reducing emissions through fleet electrification is essential for a healthier future.

 Transportation comprises nearly 30 percent of the fossil fuel emissions profile in the U.S., with passenger cars, trucks and other vehicles accounting for about half of that amount.
 Moreover, of vehicle-generated fossil fuel emissions, fleets are responsible for a significant percentage.
 According to the Bureau of Transportation Statistics, out of the 276 million registered vehicles in the U.S., 13.7 percent are trucks (about 37 million vehicles).
 Of these, about 11 million are medium- or heavy-duty trucks.
 However, the ALA forecasts that by 2050, transitioning to zero-emission vehicles and clean energy could result in significant health benefits for children, including: